skupperproject/skupper-example-hello-world/subrepos/skewer/test-example/README.md

 ## Step 10: Test the application

 Now we're ready to try it out.
 Use `kubectl get service/frontend` to look up the external IP of the frontend service.
 Then use `curl` or a similar tool to request the `/api/health` endpoint at that address.

 **Note:** The `<external-ip>` field in the following commands is a placeholder.
 The actual value is an IP address.

-**Console for _west_:**
+_**Console for west:**_

 ~~~ shell
 kubectl get service/frontend
 curl http://<external-ip>:8080/api/health
 ~~~

-Sample output:
+_Sample output:_

 ~~~ console
 $ kubectl get service/frontend